Camilla joins youngsters in Queen Victoria’s former sled at Clarence House party

 “I know they do so much for the children and of course the parents – they’re literally lifesavers – I’m thrilled to see you all again and I wish you all a very, very happy Christmas.”

-He made everyone laugh when pointed to a member of her entourage and asked “Is that the King?”
+He made everyone laugh when he pointed to a member of her entourage and asked: “Is that the King?”

+When Camilla first arrived in Clarence House’s morning room, she met all the children with their parents after they had received teddy bears from Father Christmas.

+She chatted to Myra Murphy, aged 10, who has the rare and severe genetic disorder Mirage syndrome and told her as one of the oldest children there, she should be “head girl”.